PARK OVERVIEW

 Fort Monroe operated as a military installation until 2011 when it was finally decommissioned.
 President Obama designated the fort as a National Monument on November 1, 2011.
 Because this is a relatively new National Park, activities are still in the planning stages.
 At this time the only attractions for park visitors are the Casemate Museum that covers the history of the fort and a walking tour of the fort and the grounds just outside.

 The National Park Service also owns the land on the northern end of the peninsula.
 There are three decrepit coastal batteries—Battery DeRussy, Battery Anderson-Ruggles, and Battery Church—but all are shuttered and not open to the public.
-The former officers’ club, now called the Paradise Ocean Club, was renovated in 2012 and reopened as a fee-based private pool and beach club for members and day trippers.
+The former officers’ club, now called the Paradise Ocean Club, was renovated in 2012 and reopened as a fee-based pool and beach club for members and day trippers.
 In addition, there is a campground on the property that has been around for years.
 It was originally for military personnel and families when the fort was still active, but today anyone can stay at the RV and tent campsites.

 OPERATING HOURS